-Howie Day Arrested, Thrown In Jail For Assault On Girlfriend, Per ‘Radar Online.’
+Howie Day Arrested, Thrown In Jail For An Alleged Assault On Girlfriend, Per ‘Radar Online.’

 — Howie Day (@HowieKDay) April 28, 2018

-This also isn’t the first time that Howie Day has hit his longtime girlfriend: according to The Daily Mail, he had been arrested for allegedly punching Penchek in the face, but the charges were dropped because she didn’t cooperate with authorities.
+This also isn’t the first time that Howie Day may have hit his longtime girlfriend.
+According to the Daily Mail, he had been arrested for allegedly punching Penchek in the face, but the charges were dropped because she didn’t cooperate with authorities.

-In 2006, Howie Day was also arrested after getting into a physical fight with the Boston-based airline crew that was serving on him at Logan Airport.
+In 2006, Howie Day was also arrested after getting into a physical fight with the Boston-based airline crew that was serving him at Logan Airport.

 Now all I need is for @BillNye, @bgreene or @neiltyson to see my “LHC Collide” video & mention it.
 Science outreach! https://t.co/JaomWrGHoc pic.twitter.com/S6GgZjEbOC